Skip to content

 Diagnose.
 Advise.
 Build.

-The sequence is intentionally disciplined: read the system before naming the intervention, advise the sponsor before launching work, then build the behavior and operating rhythm that the decision requires.
+The sequence is intentionally disciplined: read the system before naming the intervention, advise the sponsor before launching work, then build the behavior and working rhythm that the decision requires.

 Workshop cards arranged on a table, representing action planning and team practice.